On Tasmania’s unsullied east coast, a bastion of design and luxury comes complete with generous hospitality, stunning

 Most affordable room

-Luxury Suites are priced from $2100 per night (for up to two people).
+Luxury Suites are priced from $2300 per night (for up to two people).
 They are 80 square metres and have a combined living/bedroom, double shower and bath, a courtyard and a sundeck with views to the Hazards, free wi-fi and an LCD TV.
+The Signature Suites offer greater living and deck space, whilst the Private Pavilions treats you to a separate living area and your own plunge pool.
+All room rates are all-inclusive and include all meals, drinks, complimentary minibar and most experiences, plus a voucher for any in-house Saffire Spa treatment.

 The best room in the house

 The four Private Pavilions are priced from $2800 (including all meals and beverages).
 They are 140 square metres and have all of the above, plus a plunge pool, separate bedroom (with a second TV) and kitchenette (for $250 one of the chefs will cook for you in your suite and serve you at your private dining table).
 You also get a $200 credit voucher to use in the spa.

 Complimentary minibars are a blessing.
 Consume whatever you want without a worry (as long as you have it on site, and don’t scoop it into your suitcase).
-There are locally made snacks, wines, Cascade beer, and Lark Distillery vodka and single-malt whisky.
+There are locally made snacks, wines, Cascade beer, and McHenrys vodka and Overreem whisky.

 The food & drink